sarahrafiqshaikh/Loan-Approval-Prediction-Analysis/README.md

 ## Project Structure
   - `loan_approval_analysis.ipynb`: Jupyter notebook containing the full analysis
   - `loan_approval_summary.docx`: Word document summarizing the results
-  - `loan_approval_prediction.html`: This file, providing an quick insight of the project
-  - `loan_approval_dataset.csv`: This file, providing the dataset of the project
   - `README.md`: This file, providing an overview of the project

 ## Key Steps